Aircloak/aircloak/cloak/docs/diffix.md

 ### Add protection against divide-by-zero attacks

-To defend against [Divide by zero](./attacks.md#divide-by-zero) attacks, the cloak modifies any expression having a column in the denominator of a divide operation so that NULL is generated instead of an error exception.
+To defend against [Divide by zero](./attacks.md#divide-by-zero) attacks, the cloak modifies any expression having a column in the denominator of a divide operation so that NULL is generated instead of an exception.

 This is done using a `CASE` statement that detects when the denominator is zero (or nearly so), and substitutes a NULL.
 For example, in the condition: